Germantown DUI Attorney Answers Frequently Asked Questions About Wisconsin Drunk Driving Laws

 Do I have to take a chemical test if the officer asks me to?

-Under Wisconsin’s implied consent law [Link to article] you are deemed to consent to chemical tests if you drive on Wisconsin highways.
+Under Wisconsin’s implied consent law you are deemed to consent to chemical tests if you drive on Wisconsin highways.
 You can refuse, but your license will be revoked and you may be subject to additional penalties.

 What kind of chemical test do I have to take?

 Wisconsin law permits breath, blood, or urine tests.
-[Link to chemical test article.]
 The law enforcement agency gets to choose which tests to administer.
 If you submit, you may request an alternative test, which the police have to provide at no cost.
 Instead of the alternative test, you can obtain a test of own choosing at your own expense.

 What is a preliminary breath screening test and do I have to take it?